Grid Networking in Canada (2026): In-Wall PoE Switch Zone Cabling Guide

 Touch panel / control wall

-• In-wall PoE switch placed behind or near a POEJK-TOUCH10 panel.
+• Plate near a POEJK-TOUCH10 panel.

 • Additional ports for local sensors, door controllers or a room-side AP.